open-cluster-management-io/enhancements/enhancements/sig-architecture/64-placementStrategy/README.md

 type RolloutStrategy struct {
 	// Rollout strategy Types are All, Progressive and ProgressivePerGroup
 	// 1) All means apply the workload to all clusters in the decision groups at once.
 	// 2) Progressive means apply the workload to the selected clusters progressively per cluster.
-The workload will not be applied to the next cluster unless one of the current applied clusters reach the successful state or timeout.
+The workload will not be applied to the next cluster unless one of the current applied clusters reach the successful state and haven't breached the MaxFailures configuration.
 	// 3) ProgressivePerGroup means apply the workload to decisionGroup clusters progressively per group.
-The workload will not be applied to the next decisionGroup unless all clusters in the current group reach the successful state or timeout.
+The workload will not be applied to the next decisionGroup unless all clusters in the current group reach the successful state and haven't breached the MaxFailures configuration.
   // +kubebuilder:validation:Enum=All;Progressive;ProgressivePerGroup
 	// +kubebuilder:default:=All
 	// +optional